mongodb/docs/source/includes/note-backup-daemon-will-wait.rst

 .. note::

-   In high availability instances of |onprem|, the :term:`Backup Daemon` waits for all nodes to upgrade before starting.
+   In high availability instances of |onprem|, the :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` waits for all nodes to upgrade before starting.